FAQs

 Are there any rules about using social media?

 Yes.
-Councils have policies or guidelines for web and social media use related to campaigning.
+All councils in Aotearoa New Zealand have policies or guidelines for web and social media use related to campaigning.
 They will not permit council social media pages to be used by anyone (candidates or members of the public) for electioneering or campaigning in the three months before election day.
 Councils monitor their websites and take down any campaign related posts.
+You can find our full website terms and conditions, and our social media guidelines, here.

 Elections